Home arrow All about cast stone

 Cast stone, or reconstituted stone as it is also called, is an attractive and very cost effective alternative to quarried stone.
 (This assumes that the quality is excellent and although our products certainly are, this can’t be said for all that are available in the market.)

-Architectural designs can be reproduced in cast stone to create a wide range of decorative features to enhance new buildings, or match natural stonework for sympathetic restoration.
+Architectural designs can be reproduced in cast stone to create a wide range of decorative features to enhance new buildings or match natural stonework for sympathetic restoration.
+Stone has traditionally been used to add character and style to prestigious properties, but today architects are using cast stone instead, achieving the same or better visual impact and with the added benefits of lower cost and reduced project risk.

-• Replication of existing units – moulds can be created to replicate existing natural stone features where an existing building is being restored or extended
+• Replication of existing units – moulds can be created to replicate existing natural stone features where a building is being restored or extended

-• Quality consistency – because cast stone is manufactured under closely controlled conditions, a very consistent quality of colour and finish is assured.
+• Quality consistency / Reduce Project Risk – because cast stone is manufactured in a factory environment in accordance with strict quality assurance procedures and under closely controlled conditions, a very consistent quality of colour and finish is assured – all of which helps to reduce project risk and keep schedules on target.

 Cast stone has been a familiar and much-used alternative to carved natural stone in the UK since Georgian times.
 It evokes a sense of timelessness which fits in with any form of massive construction.